Over A Century Of Trusted Communication Technology

 Additionally, testing can be conducted to assess the device’s RF immunity, which measures its ability to handle interference from other devices.
 This testing involves subjecting the device to various interferences and evaluating its performance under such conditions.

-In the case of Cellular and Public Safety RF testing, RF benchmark testing most commonly involves capturing multiple measurements, including signal strength, signal-to-noise ratio, signal quality, and data transfer rates from RF sources outside of buildings, as well as those being transmitted within them.
+In the case of Cellular and Public Safety RF testing, RF benchmark testing most commonly involves capturing multiple measurements, including signal strength, signal-to-noise ratio, signal quality, and data transfer rates from RF sources outside of buildings and those being transmitted within them.
 These measurements are systematically collected at various locations throughout the test area to provide a holistic view of the network’s performance and gather comprehensive data.

 RF Test Objectives